Skip links

 Amélie holds a bachelor’s degree in Cultural and Media Production and a Certificate in Screenwriting from Université du Québec à Montréal.
 She joined Nemesis Films in 2018 and quickly shined as a production coordinator.
 She later took the lead of the company’s emerging talent division, supporting new voices in the development and production of their projects.

-In 2024, she received support from Telefilm Canada’s Talent to Watch program to produce Fios da Terra, Kayla Fragman’s debut feature documentary, which is set to start filming in the Azores during the summer of 2025.
-Amélie is currently developing several documentary projects, including: Sarah Baril Gaudet’s High Season, Justine Martin’s first feature Sundays as well as Body-to-Body, Romane Garant Chartrand’s upcoming short film.
+In 2024, she received support from Telefilm Canada’s Talent to Watch program to produce Fios da Terra, Kayla Fragman’s first feature documentary, which is currently in postproduction.
+Amélie is currently developing several projects, including: Sarah Baril Gaudet’s High Season, Justine Martin’s first feature Sundays as well as Body-to-Body, Romane Garant Chartrand’s upcoming short film.